benwiz/benwiz.github.io/README.md

 - **assets/entries/\*.json** are the actual entries which contain the core content for the modals
 - **assets/images/images/\*** are the image files that will be used by entries
-- **assets/entries.json** contains a list of names of entries to be displayed, if an entry is not listed here it will not appear in the ui
-- **assets/visited.js** contains a list of country names (following _countries.json_ naming practices) that I have visited
+- **assets/config.js** contains a list of names of entries, images, and countries visited
-- **assets/countries.json** this is a geojson list of countries of the world, annoyingly French Guinnae is part of France in this implementation

 ### Other files